 People are become increasingly aware of mining’s negative impacts.
 Large-scale accidents and disasters have taken lives and devastated lands, increasing public awareness of the risks of modern mining.

-IRMA relies on civil society groups – non-government, community and labor organizations – to help us build awareness, ensure our standard is robust, and to keep us and our partners accountable.
+IRMA relies on civil society groups – non-government, community and labor organizations – to help us build awareness, ensure our standard is robust, ask mines to engage in IRMA independent mine site assurance, and to keep us and our partners accountable.
 We actively seek your input and engagement in the testing and revision of the standard, and in expressing your interest and needs on the Responsible Mining Map.

 Communities affected by mining are often at the front lines working to reduce harm created by mines.